 If you are using plantation shutters for window coverings, you may want to think about using them throughout the space.
 Plantation shutters on sliding glass doors and French doors allow the classic look to run throughout the room.
 Using them on closet doors and as room dividers are other popular options as well.
 When you are decorating with plantation shutters your options are seemingly endless.
 They blend with all patterns and colors and work with virtually all furnishings and floorings.

-Visit our professionals at our showroom in Centennial, CO that proudly services Denver, Englewood, Greenwood Village, Castle Pines, Castle Rock, Centennial, Aurora, Parker, Highlands Ranch, Littleton, and surrounding cities.
+Schedule a 1-on-1 design consultation in our Centennial, CO showroom or in your own home in Denver, Englewood, Greenwood Village, Castle Pines, Castle Rock, Centennial, Aurora, Parker, Highlands Ranch, Littleton, and surrounding cities.
 Allow us to give you some suggestions on decorating with plantation shutters.